The case of Jacobus Philippus Bikkes Bakker I, II, III and IV (1664 – 1898)

 Paupers

 It is not this clever JPBB IV, but his veteran-father who asks the Minister of War in October 1847 permission to marry the young widow Aaltje, 30 years his junior.
-The manager of the Colonies disapproves of this plan,[iv] and so JPBB III remarries in June 1848 another widow of a deceased comrade.
+The manager of the Colonies disapproves of this plan,[iv] and so JPBB III remarries in June 1848 with another widow of a deceased comrade.
 When his son JPBB IV successively marries the very same Aaltje in November 1848, she is pregnant in her sixth month.
 This might have been the reason for the couple being expelled from the Colony, but it’s difficult to get the picture clear.
 What we do know is that JPBB IV has no job in 1848, and that the couple marries in Noordwolde, Friesland, some 40 kilometers north from Veenhuizen.
 We also know that Aaltje and step-daughter Maria are convicted for beggary in Heereveen, Friesland, in march 1850.[v]

 From 1850 – 1854 and for a short while in 1856 the family lives in Veenhuizen again, not as employees, but now truly as convicted beggars.
 Consecutive children are born in Ruimoord, Oosterhesselen (1857) and Veenoord, Sleen (1860).
 This suggests that JPBB IV has found work as a ‘polderwerker’, digging peet and canals to create new land - one of the worst, i.e. toughest and lowest paid jobs imaginable.
 The extended family moves to Zutphen (1863) and then tries her luck in Twente.
 Like many of his contemporaries JPBB IV becomes a worker in the textile-factories of Lonneker and Enschede.
 That’s also where his daughters marry and most of his grandchildren grow up.
 At an older age, he seems to have get a hold on a plot of land, the last records proudly declaring him to be a ‘farmer’.